 PO Box 5085, Jersey Shore, PA 17740

 Step #1: Complete the following online chapter interest form to start or reactivate a chapter.
 This information will be routed to the National Office and the Pennsylvania FBLA State Office.
 You will receive an acknowledgement of your submission.
-When approved, your chapter will receive a confirmation that the chapter record is created.
+When submitted, you will receive a confirmation of your submission.

 • Speak to staff members who might be willing to serve as a chapter adviser.
-Each local chapter is required to have an adviser.
+Each local chapter is required to have one primary adviser and as many co-advisers as it chooses.
 An adviser can be a school administrator, a teacher, or any faculty member.

 • Schedule to meet with the school principal about your desire to start an FBLA chapter.